Crux

 observe.captureContext() / observe.withContext(ctx, fn)

 Snapshot and restore observability context across async boundaries.
-In Convex, prefer @crux/convex/server and ctx.crux.runAction() so the boundary helper handles propagation.
+In Convex, prefer @use-crux/convex/server and ctx.crux.runAction() so the boundary helper handles propagation.

 Captured observability context